sakbarpu/DQuAS/README.md

 ensure that we sample different lengths of candidate and also to ensure that most of the samples have their lengths closest to the actual positive long answer.

-## Improvements possible (full time for a month)
+## Improvements possible

-Yes, we can try more recent deep learning models for training instead of BERT.
-We can also try fine-tuning BERT for longer periods of time.
+  * We can try more recent deep learning models for training instead of BERT.

+  * We can also try fine-tuning BERT for longer periods of time.
 We have only trained it for a portion of dataset.

+  * We can use bigger BERT model.

-Also, knowledge-aware models like RAG could be used to improve performance further.
+  * Knowledge-aware models like RAG could be used to improve performance further.
+These models use knowledge-base as guiding force for making decisions about relevance of a text piece to a query.

-## Improvements in terms of hardware

-I think multi-GPU training is necessary for this kind of task for fast processing.
+  * Multi-GPU training is necessary for this kind of task for fast processing.

-## Opinion on the task and any suggestions you may have for improving it
+  * We can explore the dataset for types of questions asked by the user to determine the user intent.
+    Based on that, we can first identify what kind of question the user is asking and then build a separate model for each type of intent.
+Also, if the intent is not decidable, we can use straightforward modeling approach.

+## Critical analysis of the Google NQ task

 There is definitely one more layer on top of this task that has to happen before this task.
 And that is the retrieval of the relevant Wikipedia article.